-In accordance with Executive Order 13166 ("Improving Access to Services for Persons with Limited English Proficiency"), the City will develop an evaluation and implementation program to ensure that Limited English Proficiency (LEP) persons who are served by federal aid programs administered by the City are provided, free of charge, meaningful access to programs and services.
-Specifically, the LEP program will address language barriers that could prevent LEP persons from obtaining services and information relating to services, programs and projects and understanding the benefits to which they are entitled.
+In accordance with Executive Order 13166 (Improving Access to Services for Persons with Limited English Proficiency), the City has developed and evaluation and implementation program to ensure that Limited English Proficiency (LEP) persons who are served by federal aid programs administered by the City are provided, free of charge, meaningful access to programs and services.
+Specifically, the LEP program will address language barriers that could prevent LEP persons from obtaining services and information relating to services, programs, and projects an understanding the benefits to which they are entitled.